Structure tensor Reynolds-averaged Navier-Stokes turbulence models with equivariant neural networks: Results

 \subsection{Data generation}

+Since the target models arise in the evolution equation for $\tens{Q}$ in the rapid distortion limit, the data to train and test the model is obtained from the solution of the RDT equations.
+The data consists of $N$ data points and targets taken from RDT solutions obtained for a range of velocity gradient tensors at different times during the evolution.

-A data set for this RDT problem is a collection of data points and targets at $N$ space-time locations, where the $k$th data point consists of an input tuple $(\avg{u_iu_j}_k, \b{D}_k, \b{Q}^*_k)$, and the corresponding target is one of $\b{M}_k$, $\b{L}_k$, or $\b{J}_k$ depending on the closure sought.
-Once this data set is obtained, the training procedure can follow a standard supervised learning design.
+The $k$th data point consists of an input tuple $(\rst_k, \tens{D}_k, \tens{Q}^*_k)$, and the corresponding target is one of $\tens{M}_k$, $\tens{L}_k$, or $\tens{J}_k$ depending on the closure sought.
+Once this data set is obtained, the training procedure follows a standard supervised learning design.
 The loss function used here is the mean-squared error between the ENN predictions and the targets, which can be measured on either a spherical basis or a Cartesian basis.